Burnout Counseling

 Healing From Burnout: A Transformative Experience

-Healing from burnout is a precious opportunity to take stock and understand oneself.
-It takes time and awareness but in my experience, the reward for that work is absolutely worthwhile.
+Healing from burnout is a precious opportunity to take stock and understand yourself.
+It takes time and awareness but in my experience, the reward for that inner work is absolutely worthwhile.
 Burnout counseling is not “one size fits all” because we have to understand the unique challenges and strengths each person is bringing to the table.
 For some people, leaving a job is the best solution, while for others, finding more effective ways to set boundaries and delegate tasks might be a new way forward.
-The purpose of burnout counseling is not to return the person to where they were before they burned out.
-That’s not possible or desired because the work has changed you in some way and your healing has to reflect those experiences.
+The purpose of burnout counseling is not to return you to the person you were before the burnout began.
+That’s often not possible and sometimes not advisable because you may need to become a different kind of worker to have a sustainable career.
 Ultimately, burnout can be an opportunity to start living the life you really want.
 Burnout can clarify needs, values, and identities.
-When a job shows you what doesn’t work for you, it can also show you what you need to be content and motivated in work.
+When a job shows you what doesn’t work for you, it can also show you what you need to be content and motivated in the workplace.

 Here are some of the things I focus on in burnout counseling.